Nancy Pelosi Slammed By Author For Taking A Vacation As Donald Trump Attacks USPS

 Per The Sacramento Bee, Congress is in recess until September 8, and the House does not have any planned votes until September 14.
 However, members have reportedly been told that they may be called back with 24 hours’ notice.
 The vacation has sparked frustration among average Americans who continue to struggle to pay their bills amid the coronavirus pandemic.

 Winslow’s call to action comes as Trump and his appointed Postmaster General, Louis DeJoy, continue to face accusations of sabotaging the Postal Service in an effort to undermine the widespread vote-by-mail that will be used in November.
 As The Inquisitr reported, Pelosi on Friday likened Trump’s attacks on mail-in-voting to an assault on the United States Constitution.
-The politician accused Trump and his allies of attempting to suppress voter turnout amid the coronavirus pandemic and said Americans should not have to risk their health to cast their vote for a new leader.
+The politician accused Trump and his allies of attempting to suppress voter turnout amid the COVID-19 crisis and said Americans should not have to risk their health to cast their vote for a new leader.

 In a joint statement released Friday, Pelosi and Senate Minority Leader Chuck Schumer slammed Trump and his Republican allies for their attempts to defund the Postal Service, which they suggested would harm the integrity of the election.

 Democratic leaders have been largely united in their criticism of Trump’s attempt to cut funding from USPS.
-As reported by Vox, former President Barack Obama accused Trump of trying to “knee cap” the Post Office and accused the president of attempting to discourage people from voting.
+As reported by Vox, former President Barack Obama accused Trump of trying to “knee cap” the Post Office and said the president is attempting to discourage people from voting.

 “That’s sort of unheard of, right?” he said of Trump’s recent admission that he is attacking the Post Office to make vote-by-mail more difficult.